Designing Transport-Level Encryption for Datacenter Networks: Design

-Key exchange methods widely used in the Internet would be expensive in datacenters, indicating the need for alternative methods. \autoref{table:tlsbreakdown} shows the latency breakdown of the standard TLS 1.3 handshake with 2048-bit RSA and 256-bit ECDSA obtained by timestamping the \texttt{picotls} library.

-\bh{Key pre-generation} To save S2.1 and C1.1, the server and client would maintain a list of stand-by key pairs created prior to a handshake.
-This would be feasible in datacenters, which often centralize administrative control such that a choice of security parameters is made upfront and can be relied on.
+\textbf{\\Key pre-generation.} To reduce costs in S2.1 and C1.1, servers and clients could maintain a list of standby key pairs created prior to a handshake~\cite{eng25519}.
+This is feasible in datacenters that centralize administrative control such that a choice of security parameters is made upfront.

-\bh{ECDSA authentication} To save S2.5, C5.1 and C5.2, we should use ECDSA for authentication because of better computational efficiency than RSA; a server would cut hundreds of $\mu$s in CertVerify Gen. This is more true for when mutual authentication is needed, because the main cost on the server side is $1\times$Sign and $2\times$Verify.
+\bh{ECDSA authentication} ECDSA significantly reduces handshake latency—by hundreds of $\mu$s in S2.5, C4.1, and C4.2—particularly in mutual authentication, where the server performs one Sign and two Verify operations.

-\bh{Short certificate chain} To save C4.2, we should setup short certificate chain and specify CA verification key among all endpoints.
-Our experiment shows that Verify Cert is about 52\% faster with the verification key specified in a short chain as it avoids search for the right CA certificate and long chain verification.
-Given the internal CA issuing certificates within a datacenter, we could omit backward compatibility features.
+\bh{Short certificate chain} To reduce latency in C3.2, we could use a short certificate chain and configure all endpoints with the CA’s verification key, avoiding certificate lookup and long-chain validation.
+This speeds up the Verify Cert operation by approximately \SI{52}{\%} in our tests.
+Since an internal CA manages certificates within the datacenter, backward compatibility features can also be omitted.